 What Is Diversification?

-The idea with diversification is to spread your investment dollars across a wide range of financial instruments, industries, and assets.
-That way, if the value of a single investment suddenly sees dramatic declines, the entire portfolio doesn’t suffer, ultimately protecting investors from volatility-related risks.
+Diversification is a risk management tactic that involves spreading your investment dollars across a wide range of financial instruments, industries, and assets.
+That way, if the value of a single investment, sector, or asset class suddenly sees dramatic declines, the entire portfolio doesn’t suffer, ultimately protecting investors from volatility-related risks.

 The idea behind industry diversification is to protect yourself against declines that affect an entire industry or sector of the economy.
-By investing in other, unrelated industries, you can offset industry-wide declines within your portfolio.
+By investing in different industries, you can offset industry-wide declines within your portfolio.

 Think about the dot-com bubble.
 During the bubble, investors were fixated on the technology sector.
 Anything with “dot com” in its name generated investor interest.
 But like all market bubbles, the dot-com bubble eventually popped.
 When that happened, the tech sector as a whole felt tremendous pain.